TheRenegadeCoder/sample-programs/docs/projects/hello-world/_drafts/crystal.md

 Of course, this should come as no surprise as Ruby’s syntax was a major influence on Crystal.

-Digging through the API reveals that there are four definitions of puts:
+[Digging through the API][1] reveals that there are four definitions of puts:

 ```crystal
 def puts(*objects : _) : Nil